 How it works.

 Here's the science: the average person breathes about 550 litres of oxygen every day.
 Over a lifetime, that adds up to millions of litres.A mature tree produces roughly 120,000 litres of oxygen each year - enough for two people.
 So planting trees based on how long they've been alive?
 That's not symbolic.
-That's restoring actual balance to the planet.It's straightforward: pick how many trees feel right for their age, choose your package, plant.
+That's restoring actual balance to the planet.It's straightforward: you choose your package, we plant, the offsetting begins.
 Real reforestation.Real impact.
 And yes, real closure.

 Real trees in real forests.

-We work with Woodland Trust (UK native species) and Eden Reforestation Projects (global) and other trusted providers.
+We work with different organisations involved with reforestation and planting trees - both here in the United Kingdom, and overseas.
 Established organisations, verified planting, real impact.You'll get a certificate showing where your trees are planted, what species they are, and the environmental impact they're making.
 These aren't credits or offsets – they're actual trees going into actual ground.This isn't therapy.
 But doing good feels good.

 It's okay to not be okay.